klahnakoski/Qb/docs/Qb_Reference.md

 select
 ------

-The select clause can be a single attribute definition, or an array of attribute definitions.
-The former will result in nameless value in each data element of the resulting cube.
-The latter will result in an object, with given attributes, in each data element
+The select clause can be a single attribute, or an array of attributes.
+The former will result in nameless value inside each cell of the resulting cube.
+The latter will result in an object, with given attributes, in each cell.

 Here is an example counting the current number of bugs (open and closed) in the KOI project: